 How to fix the windswept facelift look

 Although fixable by redirecting the tissue once it is freed, this is often a more difficult issue to repair and illustrates the importance of finding a very skilled cosmetic surgeon with proven facelift experience before undergoing surgery.
-Still, it is worth looking into corrective options with an aesthetically sensitive board certified cosmetic surgeon.
+Still, it is worth looking into corrective options with an aesthetically sensitive cosmetic surgeon.

 Inadequate results from a Mini Facelift or other limited procedure